ambonvik/cimba/docs/background.rst

 ``cmb_buffer`` only considers the number of units that goes in and out, while the ``cmb_objectqueue`` allows individual pointers to objects.

-The common theme for all these is that a process requests something, and may have to wait in an orderly priority queue for its turn if that something is not immediately available.
-Our hashheap is a good starting point.
+The common theme for all these is that a process requests something and may have to wait in an orderly priority queue for its turn if that something is not immediately available.
+Our hashheap is a good starting point for building this.
 For this purpose, we derive a class ``cmb_resourceguard`` from the ``cmi_hashheap``, adding a pointer to some resource (the abstract base class) to be guarded, and a list of observing resource guards.

-When a process requests some resource and finds it busy, it is enqueued in the hashheap priority queue.
+When a process requests some resource and finds it busy, it enqueues itself in the hashheap priority queue.
 It also registers its *demand function*, a predicate function that takes three arguments, a pointer to the guarded resource, a pointer to the process itself, and a ``void`` pointer to some application-defined context.
 Using some combination of this information, the demand function returns a boolean true or false answer to whether the demand is satisfied.
 The demand function is pre-packaged for the